Diffusal

 AspectDescription

-Creation TriggerFirst mint or trade with a seriesId
+Creation TriggerFirst trade with a seriesId

 ValidationAutomatic parameter validation on creation